median-kliniken/kannader/README.md

-# kannader
+# smtp-server & smtp-message

+A fork of [Kannader](https://github.com/Ekleog/kannader), reduced to only the SMTP server and message type crates.

-Kannader is a SMTP server designed from the ground up with the intention of being both highly configurable and secure-by-default.
+Kannader is an SMTP server designed from the ground up with the intention of being both highly configurable and secure-by-default.

 This crate is part of the ecosystem of crates developed to support it.
 It is